Chapter 43 BWV 174 Ich liebe den Höchsten von ganzem Gemüte

 There are three extant cantatas for this day the first of which, C173 ( vol 1, chapter 59), was performed in the first Leipzig cycle.
 It was, however, based upon the even earlier C 173a (Dürr p 358:- vol 1, chapter 89) and comparisons of the scores throw light upon Bach’s parody techniques.
 It contains just the one chorus, the final movement expanded from what was originally conceived as a duet.

 Undoubtedly the most interesting and impressive of the three Whit Monday cantatas is C 68 from the second cycle (vol 2, chapter 49).This work begins with an inspiring yet enigmatic chorale/fantasia and ends with a formidable vocal fugue.
-Nevertheless, the two arias are parodies from a secular work, C 208 (vol 1, chapter 88).
+Nevertheless, the two arias are parodies from an early secular work, C 208 (vol 1, chapter 88).

-There appears to be no explanation of why all three works written for this day relied, at least to some extent, upon earlier compositions, albeit substantially reworked.
+There appears to be no explanation why all three works written for this day relied, at least to some extent, upon earlier compositions, albeit substantially reworked.

 The first of the two arias from C 174 is for alto with continuo and two obbligato oboes.
 The text is unambiguous----He who is the Highest I love, and He loves me----Only God is the store of our souls and the timeless source of all goodness.
 Why did Bach not set this as a chorus?
 If there were no practical constraints, the only remaining convincing reason must be that he wished to accentuate the individual, personal aspects of this mutual union.
 The text is, after all, expressed in the first person and the music has a gentle, almost childlike feeling of personal joy and gratification.
 This is, seemingly, not the sort of event where people need to congregate in order to follow the practices of conventional, and possibly voluble, religious ritual.
 This is an attempt to capture those equally significant moments of private prayer and personal contemplation.